GSA/digitalgov.gov/content/posts/2015-04-24-sharing-the-essentials-of-animated-gifs-for-public-services.md

 ---
+url: /2015/04/24/sharing-the-essentials-of-animated-gifs-for-public-services/
 date: 2015-04-24 1:33:00 -0400
-title: 'Sharing the Essentials of Animated Gifs for Public Services'
+title: Sharing the Essentials of Animated Gifs for Public Services
-summary: '[youtube=http\://www.youtube.com/watch?v=ohmyOKPSGPg&amp;amp;w=600] Animated gifs are increasingly found throughout the digital experience of today’s users.
+summary: '[youtube=http://www.youtube.com/watch?v=ohmyOKPSGPg&amp;amp;w=600] Animated gifs are increasingly found throughout the digital experience of today&rsquo;s users.
 They offer a dynamic presentation of information in a format that can be both more performance-effective and cost-effective than standard video or images, making them valuable for federal teams looking to bring their programs to the modern digital space and improve customer'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Content
   - Social Media